wol-e/smw_music/spc/README.md

 ## Setup

-After downloading this directory the script 'spc_tool' needs to be marked as an executable via running `chmod +x scp_tool` on command line working inside the directory where the file 'spc_tool' is located (aka the directory of this readme).
-After this you cann call the script from command line via running `spc_tool` or maybe `./spc_tool` from this directory (if you know a little bit more you can move it somewhere else and add it to your path to call it from any folder)
+After clonign this repo the script 'spc_tool' needs to be marked as an executable via running `chmod +x scp_tool` on command line working inside the directory where the file 'spc_tool' is located (aka the directory of this readme).
+After this you cann call the script from command line via running `./spc_tool` from this directory (you can of course add it to your path to call it from any folder via `spc_tool`, this can be done for the current session via `source setip.sh`).

 An important setup step is you need to set environment variables for the locations of SPC700 player and AddmusicK.
 For example: